 One exception is Byambasuren Davaa, best known for Ингэн нулимс (Story of the Weeping Camel, 2003) and Шар нохойн там (Cave of the Yellow Dog, 2005).
 From 2009-2013, there seems to have been a Mongolia International Film Festival held at the Hudson Guild Theatre in Santa Monica, although online information is scant.

-Mongolian music can divided, generally, into traditional and modern pop music.
-Traditional Mongolian folk music features include the long drawn song, overtone singing/throat singing, and the morin khuur/horsehead fiddle.
+Mongolian music can be divided, generally, into traditional and modern pop music.
+Traditional Mongolian folk music features include the long-drawn song, overtone singing/throat singing, and the morin khuur/horsehead fiddle.
 Western classical music flourished during the communist era, producing composers like Luvsanjambyn Mördorj, Natsagiin Jantsannorov, Bilegiin Damdinsüren, and others.
-Pop music acts range from manufactured boy and girl bands to folk, rock, and rap acts and include Altan Urag, Camerton, Hurd, Kharanga, Kiwi, Lipstick, Nomin Talst, Sarantuya, Sambuugiin Serchmaa, Soyol Erdene and others.
+Pop music acts range from manufactured boy and girl bands to folk, rock, and rap acts and includes Altan Urag, Camerton, Hurd, Kharanga, Kiwi, Lipstick, Nomin Talst, Sarantuya, Sambuugiin Serchmaa, Soyol Erdene, and others.

 MONGOLIAN CULTURAL FESTIVALS

-In 2013, ’14, and ’15, the Mongolian Naadam Festival has held in Griffith Park, which features Mongolian music, dance, bökh (Mongolian wrestling), and cuisine.
+In 2013, ’14, and ’15, the Mongolian Naadam Festival was held in Griffith Park, which features Mongolian music, dance, bökh (Mongolian wrestling), and cuisine.
 No news yet on whether it’s returning in 2016.

 MONGOLIAN ORGANIZATIONS & MEDIA